Podolimirus: Discovery

-The first fossil specimens of P. mirus were found and described in the Dniester River of Ukraine, near the deposits in the Vendian Sequence by Mikhail A. Fedokin in the year of 1983.
+The first fossil specimens of Podolimirus were found and described from the Lomoziv Member, in the Mohyliv Formation, Dniester River in Ukraine, near the deposits in the Vendian Sequence by Mikhail A. Fedokin in 1983.
+The site of its discovery was below a volcanic ash bed, which has been dated to 556.78 ± 0.18 million years ago using the U-Pb method.